Summary:

 - Regular practice on varied terrain types is the key to building confidence and skill.
 Try different areas to experience a range of conditions.

 - If possible, practice in a safe, controlled environment, like a bike park or a quiet trail, before heading out on more challenging adventures.
-Explore the best bike trails in Calgary.

 Tip 5: Pay Extra Attention to Tire & Chain Maintenance

 Fat tires are bigger and tougher than the rubber you’ll find on most other eBike types, but that doesn’t mean they’re maintenance-free.
-Paying extra attention to your tires—as well as your chain—can prevent you from experiencing performance or safety problems, whether you’re out in the middle of the Canadian wilds or the city streets.
+Paying extra attention to your tires (as well as your chain) can prevent you from experiencing performance or safety problems, whether you’re out in the middle of the Canadian wilds or the city streets.

 - Inspect your tires often, especially after rides in challenging conditions.